 - Avoid exposure.
 Avoid projects and activities that might expose you to the fungus, such as cave exploring and raising birds, such as pigeons or chickens.

-Diagnosing histoplasmosis can be complicated, depending on the area of the body affected.
-While testing is not usually necessary for mild cases of histoplasmosis, it can be crucial to help choose appropriate treatments in life-threatening cases.
+Diagnosing histoplasmosis can be complicated, depending on what parts of your body are affected.
+While testing might not be necessary for mild cases of histoplasmosis, it can be crucial in treating life-threatening cases.

-Your doctor may suggest a combination approach to search for evidence of the disease in samples of:
+Your doctor may suggest searching for evidence of the disease in samples of:

 - Lung secretions